Issue 03 · Decks

 Week-one fundamentals, on brand, every cohort.

 The deck a new hire sees in their first hour matters.
-MLtitude lets you keep that deck fresh — for product changes, for new offices, for new compliance lines — without re-templating from scratch every quarter.
+Mltitude lets you keep that deck fresh — for product changes, for new offices, for new compliance lines — without re-templating from scratch every quarter.

 Compliance